ChristianGoueguel/specProc/README.md

 On the other hand, it may sometimes be more advisable to fit multiple peaks at the same time, especially when they overlap.
-The `multipeakfit` function has as input a vector of peaks center, `peaks`, and a vector of lineshape function associated to each peak, `profiles`.
+The `multipeakfit` function has as input a vector of peaks center, `peaks`, and a vector of lineshape functions associated with each of the peaks, `profiles`.
 It worth noting that you can fit all peaks with a same fitting function or fit each peak with a different function.
 In the example below, three spectral lines, Ca II 393.37 nm, Ca II 396.85 nm and Mn I 403-nm were fitted using the Gaussian profile.

 ``` r
 mfit <- corrected_spec %>%